 “And detectives have additional investigative work to complete,” he added.

 One of the men has appeared on “Empire,” Guglielmi said.
 A police source also told CNN on Friday night that the men had a previous affiliation with Smollett, but did not provide additional details.

 Smollett has expressed frustration about not being believed

 Following the alleged attack, Smollett’s colleagues and fans rallied around him, expressing shock and sadness.

 “We have to love each other regardless of what sexual orientation we are because it shows that we are united on a united front,” Lee Daniels, the creator of “Empire,” said in a video posted to his Instagram page on January 29.
 “And no racist f*** can come in and do the things that they did to you.
 Hold your head up, Jussie.
 I’m with you.”

-Smollett gave his first detailed account last week of what he says was a hate crime against him, and the aftermath, in the interview with ABC’s “Good Morning America.”
+Smollett gave his first detailed account of what he says was a hate crime against him, and the aftermath, in an interview with ABC’s “Good Morning America” that aired Thursday.

 “It feels like if I had said it was a Muslim or a Mexican or someone black I feel like the doubters would have supported me a lot much more,” Smollett said.
 “And that says a lot about the place where we are as a country right now.”

 Smollett stated that one of the attackers shouted “this is MAGA country” before punching him in the face.
 But he refuted reports that said he told police the attackers wore “Make America Great Again” hats.